RohitKumarkolli/Customer_Shopping_DataAnalysis_Python_SQL_PowerBI/README.md

-📊 Customer Shopping Behavior Analysis
-📘 Overview

-This project analyzes customer shopping behavior using a dataset of 3,900 transactions.
-The goal is to understand spending patterns, customer demographics, product performance, and subscription preferences through data analysis, SQL, and an interactive dashboard.

-The workflow includes:

-Loading and cleaning data in Python

-Exploratory Data Analysis (EDA)

-Running SQL queries in PostgreSQL

-Building an interactive Power BI dashboard

-Creating a final business insights report using Gamma
+# 👨🏻‍💻Customer Behavior Data Analyst Portfolio Project
+This project represents a complete, industry standard, end-to-end data analytics workflow, designed to mirror the real responsibilities of professional analysts in modern business environments.
+The project encompasses all critical stages of data analysis, from data preparation and modeling to insight generation, visualization, and reporting.

+This project is perfect for:

+📊 Data Analyst aspirants who want to build a strong Portfolio Project for interviews and LinkedIn 📚 Anyone learning Python, SQL, and Power BI
+💼 Professionals preparing for interviews in Data Analytics, Data Science or Product Analytics roles

 📂 Dataset Summary

-Rows: 3,900
+- Rows: 3,900

-Columns: 18
+- Columns: 18

-Types of Data:
+- Types of Data:

-Customer demographics (age, gender, location, subscription status)
++ Customer demographics (age, gender, location, subscription status)

-Purchase details (category, item, amount, season, size, color)
++ Purchase details (category, item, amount, season, size, color)

-Behavioral data (discount applied, previous purchases, ratings)
++ Behavioral data (discount applied, previous purchases, ratings)

 Missing Values: